HajimeKawahara/exojax/documents/userguide/modit.rst

 *Sep 5 (2021) Hajime Kawahara*

 With an increase in the number of lines of :math:`N_l`, the direct LPF tends to be intractable even when using GPUs, in particular for :math:`N_l \gtrsim 10^3`.
-MODIT is a modified version of `Discrete Integral Transform <https://www.sciencedirect.com/science/article/abs/pii/S0022407320310049>`_ for rapid spectral synthesis, originally proposed by D.C.M van den Bekerom and E.Pannier.The modifications are as follows:
+MODIT is a modified version of `Discrete Integral Transform <https://www.sciencedirect.com/science/article/abs/pii/S0022407320310049>`_ for rapid spectral synthesis, originally proposed by D.C.M van den Bekerom and E. Pannier.
+The modifications are as follows:

 - MODIT uses the wavenumber grid an evenly-spaced in logarithm (ESLOG).
 - MODIT uses a 2D lineshape density (`LSD <https://en.wikipedia.org/wiki/Lucy_in_the_Sky_with_Diamonds#LSD_rumours>`_) matrix (gammaL x wavenumber) while the original DIT uses a 3D LSD (gammaL x Doppler wodth x wavenumber).

 These formulations are based on the fact that the normalized Doppler width is common for a common temperature and isotope mass.
 In addition, ESLOG is straightforward to include radial velocity shift.
-Exojax computes the opacity in layer by layer therefore MODIT is suitable to the formulation of Exojax.
+ExoJAX computes the opacity in layer by layer therefore MODIT is suitable to the formulation of ExoJAX.
 In MODIT, we define a new variable :math:`q= R_0 \log{\nu}`, where  :math:`R_0` is the spectral resolution of the wavenumber grid (For the dimensional consistency, `\nu` should be divided by a reference wavenumber,  :math:`\nu_0=1 \mathrm{cm}^{-1}`.).
 The discretization of  :math:`q` provides ESLOG.
 Then, the Gaussian profile is expressed as:

 :math:`f_G(\nu; \nu_l; \beta_T)d \nu = \frac{1}{\sqrt{2 \pi} \beta_T} e^{-(\nu - \nu_l)^2/2 \beta_T^2} d \nu = \frac{e^{\frac{q - q_l}{R}}}{\sqrt{2 \pi} a_D} \exp\left[{- \frac{R_0^2}{2 a_D^2} \left(e^{\frac{q - q_l}{R_0}} -1\right)^2 }\right] d q`
 :math:`\approx  f_G(q; q_l; a_D) d q`